frapaoli/A_star_algorithm/README.md

 - `std::atomic_flag` to allow threads to lock certain graph partitions that divide the original graph in order to guarantee efficient thread parallelism.

 _**Highlighted implementation choices**_:
 - To let threads lock graph partitions, `std::atomic_flag` structures were employed instead of `std::mutex` because, when a certain partition gets locked and “processed” by a thread, the same partition doesn’t need to be processed by any other thread, hence the `std::atomic_flag::test_and_set` method was used for this purpose.
-The same could be done by `std::mutex::try_lock` method that, however, according to the C++ reference documentation (https://en.cppreference.com/w/cpp/thread/mutex/try_lock) is allowed to fail spuriously: _\<\<This function is allowed to fail spuriously and return false even if the mutex is not currently locked by any other thread.\>\>_
+The same could be done by `std::mutex::try_lock` method that, however, according to the C++ reference documentation (https://en.cppreference.com/w/cpp/thread/mutex/try_lock) is allowed to fail spuriously: _\<\<This function is allowed to fail spuriously and return false even if the mutex is not currently locked by any other thread.\>\>_.

 ### 1.2.2 Nodes generation
 At the beginning of nodes generation, the graph `x`-`y` coordinate space gets evenly divided in a certain number of partitions such that it becomes a 2D square grid where each grid cell is a graph partition having certain `x`-`y` bounds.
 The number of created partitions is proportional to `num_nodes` and gets computed by the `optimal_graph_axes_partit_size` function in `utilities.cpp/.h` files.